 Part 5 of Our Golf Slice Fix – Improve Your Contact

-You want contact to be centered or even slightly toward the toe.
-In addition, shots struck towards the toe have more right-to-left spin because of the way clubs, especially drivers, are designed.
+Shots struck towards the toe have more right-to-left spin because of the way clubs, especially drivers, are designed (see – “gear effect”).
 All this means you are more likely to hit a draw.

 Just grab a can of cheap foot powder spray and practice making contact just off-center and slightly toward the toe.